 How to Join the Indian Army After the 10th?

-Joining the Indian Army after completing Class 10 is an accessible entry point for those eager to start their military career early.
-This route primarily focuses on soldier-level positions under the Agnipath scheme, emphasizing physical fitness and basic qualifications.
+For students who have completed Class 10, joining the Indian Army is an early and accessible way to start a military career.
+This entry primarily focuses on soldier-level positions under the Agnipath scheme, which emphasizes physical fitness, basic educational qualifications, and discipline.

-Candidates can apply for roles like Agniveer General Duty (GD) or Tradesman.
-The process involves online registration, a physical fitness test, a written exam, and medical checks.
-As per the latest 2025 guidelines from the official Indian Army website, eligibility includes passing Class 10 with at least 45% aggregate marks and 33% in each subject for GD posts.
+Candidates can apply for roles such as Agniveer General Duty (GD) or Tradesman.
+The selection process involves online registration, physical fitness tests, written examinations, and medical checks.

 How to Join the Indian Army After the 12th?